128. The Principles of Distinguishing Between Practicing the Truth and Good Behavior

 from “Only by Seeking the Truth Can You Obtain Changes in Your Disposition” in Records of Christ’s Talks

 Most people place special emphasis on behavior in their belief in God, as a result of which there are changes occurring in their behavior.
 After believing in God, they stop contending with others, they stop fighting with people and insulting them, they stop smoking and drinking, they do not steal any public property—whether it be but a nail or a plank of wood—and they even go so far as to not take it to the courts when they suffer losses or are wronged.
 Without doubt, some changes do occur in their behavior.
 Because, after believing in God, accepting the true way makes them feel especially good, and because they have also tasted the grace of the work of the Holy Spirit, they are particularly fervent, and there is even nothing that they cannot forsake or do.
 Yet after having believed for three, five, ten, or thirty years—because there has been no change in their life disposition, in the end they slide back into old ways, their arrogance and haughtiness grows, and they begin to fight for power and profit, they covet the money of the church, they do anything that serves their interests, they crave status and pleasures, and they become parasites of the house of God.
 Most of the leaders, in particular, are abandoned.
 And what do these facts prove?
 Changes in nothing more than behavior are unsustainable.
 If there is no alteration in people’s life disposition, then sooner or later their wicked side will show itself.
-Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent, or to be good for a time.
+Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent, or to show kindness for a time.
 As the unbelievers say, “Doing one good deed is easy, what’s hard is doing a lifetime of good deeds.”
 People are incapable of doing good deeds their whole life.
 Their behavior is directed by the life; whatever their life is, so is their behavior, and only that which is revealed naturally represents the life, and one’s nature.
 Things that are fake cannot last.
 When God works to save man, it is not to adorn man with good behavior—God’s work is in order to change people’s dispositions, to make them reborn into new people.
 Thus, God’s judgment, chastisement, trials, and refinement of man are all in order to change his disposition, so that he may achieve absolute obedience and faithfulness to God, and the normal worship of God.
 This is the aim of God’s work.
 Behaving well is not the same as obeying God, much less does it equal being compatible with Christ.
 Changes in behavior are based on doctrine, and born of fervor—they are not based on the true knowledge of God, or upon the truth, much less do they rest on the guidance of the Holy Spirit.
 Even though there are times when some of what people do is directed by the Holy Spirit, this is not the expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior, it does not prove that they obey God, or that they put the truth into practice.
 Behavioral changes are a momentary illusion, they are the manifestation of zealousness, and they are not the expression of the life….
 People can behave well, but that does not necessarily mean they are possessed of the truth.
 People’s fervor can only make them abide by doctrine and follow regulation; people who are without the truth have no way of resolving substantive problems, and doctrine cannot stand in for the truth. … Some new believers, after believing in God, have left the secular world behind; when they meet unbelievers they have nothing to say, and they rarely meet with their relatives and friends, and the unbelievers say, “This person has really changed.”
 So they think, “My disposition really has changed—the unbelievers say I’ve changed.”
 In fact, has their disposition really changed?
 It has not.
 These are merely external changes.
 There has been no change in their life, and their old nature remains rooted within them, completely untouched.
 Sometimes, people are gripped by fervor because of the work of the Holy Spirit; some external changes occur, and they do a few good deeds.
 But this is not the same as changes in disposition.
 You are without the truth, your view of things has not changed, even no different from that of unbelievers, and your values and outlook on life have not altered.
 You don’t even have a heart that reveres God, which is the very least that you should possess.
 Nothing could be further from changes in your disposition.

 from “The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks